-ARTICLE 14 - JOB-CONNECTED INJURIES
+ARTICLE 12 - JOB CONNECTED INJURIES

-A. In the event an employee is absent due to a temporary total service-connected disability which has been approved by the County's Claims Administrator, and which disability is the result of the employee performing activities which are unique to peace officers, the employee shall receive compensation as determined by the County's Claims Administrator plus that amount from the County which would cause the total amount received by the employee from both the County's Claims Administrator and the County to equal his/her salary at the time of his/her disability until such time as there is a medical determination made as to whether the employee can be returned to duty or is permanently disabled.
+A. In the event an employee is absent due to a service-connected disability which has been approved by the County's Claims Administrator, for a period not to exceed twelve (12) work weeks, (i.e., 480 hours), the employee may receive compensation as determined by the County's Claims Administrator plus that amount from the County which would cause the total amount received by the employee from both the County's Claims Administrator and the County to equal his/her salary at the time of his/her disability.
 During this period, the employee shall not be charged with the use of any accrued sick leave, annual leave or other forms of leave.
-This provision shall not apply to a service-connected disability, which occurs while the employee is carrying out incidental duties to his/her peace officer duties.